craftercms/docs/source/includes/docker-compose.rst

       ➜ git clone https://github.com/craftercms/docker-compose.git

    |

-..
-TODO check if the local dev with Docker Compose is viable

 #.
 If you are a developer and want to use your local IDE and other tools, follow :ref:`this <local-dev-with-docker>` documentation to configure your docker container to support access to your projects via local IDE.